m3essam/Getting-and-Cleaning-Data/Code Book.md

 * A 561-feature vector with time and frequency domain variables.
 * Its activity label.
 * An identifier of the subject who carried out the experiment.

+# Transformation
+1. Read and process test data
+2. Read and Process train data
+3. Creates tidy data set with the average of each variable for each activity and each subject